karios-os/docs/docs/user-guide/index.rst

    - Drag and drop the file into the designated area
    - Click "click to browse" and select the file from your computer

-3. Verify that the file is uploaded correctly – you should see its filename and size displayed
+3. Verify that the file is uploaded correctly, you should see its filename and size displayed

 .. figure:: _static/images/getting_started/upload_license.png